Belabo Upazila

 Belabo (বেলাবো) is an upazila of the Narsingdi District of Bangladesh, located in the Dhaka Division.
 Here the 2,500-year-old civilisation of Wari-Bateshwar has been discovered.
-It is believed that it was a port city with foreign trade with Ancient Rome, Southeast Asia and other regions.
-It is the oldest city so far discovered after Indus Valley civilisation.
+It is believed that it was a port city with foreign trade with Ancient Rome, Southeast Asia, and other regions.
+It is the oldest city so far discovered after the Indus Valley civilisation.
 Though part of Narsingdi, the Bengali dialect spoken by the people of Belabo is similar to that of Greater Mymensingh.

 Geography

 Belabo is located at and has a total area of 117.66 km^{2}.
-It is bounded by Katiadi Upazila and Kuliarchar Upazila (in Kishoreganj District) to the north, Raipura Upazila to the south, Bhairab Upazila and Kuliarchar Upazila to the east and Shibpur Upazila and Monohardi Upazila to the west.
+It is bounded by Katiadi Upazila and Kuliarchar Upazila (in Kishoreganj District) to the north, Raipura Upazila to the south, Bhairab Upazila and Kuliarchar Upazila to the east, and Shibpur Upazila and Monohardi Upazila to the west.

 Etymology

 The name of Belabo is said to be derived from bel, which is the Bengali word for the Bengal quince fruit, which can be found in abundance in Belabo.